Monster Beverage Stock Is Estimated To Be Modestly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Monster Beverage has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $4.6 billion and earnings of $2.64 a share.
 Its operating margin is 35.51%, which ranks better than 97% of the companies in the industry of Beverages - Non-Alcoholic.
-Overall, GuruFocus ranks the profitability of Monster Beverage at 10 out of 10, which indicates strong profitability.
+Overall, the profitability of Monster Beverage is ranked 10 out of 10, which indicates strong profitability.
 This is the revenue and net income of Monster Beverage over the past years:

-Growth is probably one of the most important factors in the valuation of a company.
-GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
-If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
-Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
-Monster Beverage's 3-year average revenue growth rate is better than 81% of the companies in the industry of Beverages - Non-Alcoholic%.
-Monster Beverage's 3-year average EBITDA growth rate is 13.6%, which ranks better than 76% of the companies in the industry of Beverages - Non-Alcoholic.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Monster Beverage is 13.8%, which ranks better than 81% of the companies in the industry of Beverages - Non-Alcoholic.
+The 3-year average EBITDA growth rate is 13.6%, which ranks better than 76% of the companies in the industry of Beverages - Non-Alcoholic.